JanSharp/quick-adjustable-inserters/notes.md

   - [ ] change which technologies unlock what
   - [ ] add more or less range
   - [ ] trigger build & adjust
-  - [ ] trigger adjust key bind on a given entity
+  - [x] trigger adjust key bind on a given entity
+  - [x] trigger switch_to_idle (even though adjusting on a nil entity already does that)
   - [ ] trigger switch_to_idle_and_back
 - [x] make all qai prefixes lowercase, outside of type names of course
 - [ ] maybe always script disable while adjusting
+- [ ] do not use rotate locale, just make your own for not being able to adjust enemy structures
+- [ ] maybe add nothing technology effects/modifies with descriptions
+- [ ] or just add technology descriptions
+- [ ] use both the selection box and collision box to determine the size of the inserter
+- [ ] auto detect more range technologies, simply by going sequentially (long-inserters-1, long-inserters-2, long-inserters-3, ...)